 The first Mario creation is why you need variety when choose your favorite carbonated beverages.
 To make a good Mario, the worlds of Pepsi and Coke must come together.

-The next two Mario creations would have my business for life, if I walked into these groceries stores.
+The next two Mario creations at grocery stores would have my business for life.
 Store managers take note of these two works of art and encourage your employees to follow suit for your displays.
 Having been a stock clerk in my working career, I can attest that displays like these will give your employees a fun job and attract customers to just revel in 80s glory.

 Find some old floppy disks in your company's storage closet?
 Well before you toss them out, think of this Mario creation and maybe you can create something to put in your front window for customers to talk about.